Laissez faire is first and foremost a beautiful notion: leave the world alone. It manages itself.

 And then there is the so-called Right, which is every bit as misbegotten, convinced as it is that state control must happen in, for instance, your bedroom, or the world will collapse into debauchery and crime and war.

-Laissez faire rejects both views — for obvious reasons:
+Laissez faire rejects both views — for semi-obvious reasons:

 “The harmony of interests,” as Claude Frédéric Bastiat called it, which make up the social order.
 And the fact that human freedom is a birthright.